MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-run-desktop-app-converter.md

 You'll specify the package name, publisher and version number of the application by using parameters.

 > [!NOTE]
-> If you've reserved your app name in the Windows store, you can obtain the package and publisher names by using the Windows Dev Center dashboard.
+> If you've reserved your app name in the Microsoft Store, you can obtain the package and publisher names by using [Partner Center](https://partner.microsoft.com/dashboard).
 If you plan to sideload your app onto other systems, you can provide your own names for these as long as the publisher name that you choose matches the name on the certificate you use to sign your app.

 ### A quick look at command parameters